-At least eight full fellowships will be funded-- five by Ted Dintersmith, an alumnus who completed honors theses in both Physics and English when he was an undergraduate.
+At least eight full fellowships will be awarded - five will be funded by Ted Dintersmith, an alumnus who completed honors theses in both Physics and English when he was an undergraduate.
 Additional funding will be awarded through the William and Mary Honors Fellowships website that will allow alumni (and others) to provide funding to individual students.

 Click on the links for more information